awslabs/graphstorm/docs/source/advanced/multi-target-ntypes.rst

     -  movie
     -  user

-  During evuation, the users can set a single node type for evaluation.
+  During evaluation, the users can set a single node type for evaluation.
 For example, by setting ``eval_target_ntype:  movie``, we will only perform evaluation on "movie" node type.

 - Evaluate on single node type: During evuation, the users can set a single node type for evaluation.
 For example, by setting ``eval_target_ntype:  movie``, we will only perform evaluation on "movie" node type.
 Our current implementation only support evaluating on a single node type.